10 Engaging ESL Halloween Activities for a Frightfully Fun Lesson

 For this activity, ask your students what their favorite Halloween costume is and why.
 Then, have them create a picture of themselves in the costume and describe it to you in detail.
 Pay close attention to adjectives such as color, size, and other features.

-5. Halloween Story Video
+Get Certified5.
+Halloween Story Video

 One of the best Halloween ESL activities involves watching spooky videos.
 Students can practice their oratory skills by describing what they see, and watching videos also helps them learn new vocabulary.
 Choose a YouTube video, like the one below, that your students can watch in person or virtually, and pause it every time you notice a scene with many objects and characters.
 Have the students write a list of everything they see and reveal it at the end.
 Since kids love Halloween ESL games, you can even turn it into a competition to see who has the longest or most accurate list.

-Halloween ESL Lessons for Adults or Teens
+Halloween ESL lessons for adults or teens

 6. Halloween History Quiz